karinaeg/Qiime1/README.md

 pick_otus.py -i seqs.fasta -o picked_otus
 ```
 ### Make OTU table
 The next step is to tabulate the number of times an OTU is found in each sample and add the taxonomic predictions for each OTU in the last column if a taxonomy file is provided.
+We are going to use the `make_otu_table.py` script.

 From `pick_otus.py` results make the OTU table using an OTU file and a taxonomy assignment file:
 ```
 make_otu_table.py -i seq_otus.txt -t seg_tax_assignment.txt -o otu_table.biom
 ```